andresz1/grunt-deps-concant/README.md

 # grunt-depsconcat
-> Grunt plugin for concatenating files according to their declarative module definitions.
+> Grunt plugin for concatenating files in order based on dependencies.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`.